 What is Cohousing?

 Cohousing is an intentional community of private homes clustered around shared space.
-Each attached or single family home has traditional amenities, including a private kitchen.
-Shared spaces typically feature a common house, which may include a large kitchen and dining area, laundry, and recreational spaces.
+Each attached or single family home or in our case, each condo, has traditional amenities, including a private kitchen.
+Shared spaces typically feature a common house, or in our case, abundant community spaces on each floor, which may include a large kitchen and dining area, laundry, recreational spaces, and guest rooms.
 Shared outdoor space may include parking, walkways, open space, and gardens.
 Neighbors also share resources like tools and lawnmowers.

 Households have independent incomes and private lives, but neighbors collaboratively plan and manage community activities and shared spaces.
 The legal structure is typically an HOA, Condo Association, or Housing Cooperative.
 Community activities feature regularly-scheduled shared meals, meetings, and workdays.
 Neighbors gather for parties, games, movies, or other events.
 Cohousing makes it easy to form clubs, organize child and elder care, and carpool.